doctrine-extensions/DoctrineExtensions/doc/translatable.md

 joins the translations for all fields, so you could use ordering filtering or whatever you want on **translated fields** instead of original record fields.

-And in result there is only one query for all this happyness.
+And in result there is only one query for all this happiness.

 If you use translation [fallbacks](#advanced-examples) it will be also in the same single query and during the hydration process it will replace the empty fields in case if they